Host a great guest speaker to attract newcomers to your church.

 7. Share the victory.

-I recently began mentoring a group of nearby pastors.
 Admittedly, I’m passionate about New Song’s growth, but I’m also passionate about seeing their churches reach their communities as well.
-So this week I spent some time encouraging them to think about hosting Michael and others like him.
-I wrote this article for the very same reason.
+So I like to encourage other pastors to think about hosting Michael and others like him.

 I hope you’ll take the risk of thinking bigger than you’ve ever thought before.
 I’m not saying you have to host Michael Franzese, although I do recommend him to you.
 Try something outrageously beyond what you’ve done before.
 Take a risk.
 Think outside your box.